 Types of Currency Pairs.

-Currency pairs are of different types, which include: the exotic pairs, the cross pairs, the major pairs, and the minor pairs.
+Currency pairs are of different types, which include: exotic pairs, cross pairs, major pairs, and minor pairs.

-Minor currency pairs are currency pairs that traders do not trade often.
-They include the United States Dollars and the South African Rand(USDZAR), Euro and the Norwegian Krone(EURNOK), and so on.
+- Minor currency pairs are currency pairs that traders do not trade often.
+They include the United States Dollar and the South African Rand(USDZAR), Euro and the Norwegian Krone(EURNOK), etc.